0

 Stevens / Thaddeus Stevens College of Technology is a densely urban neighborhood (based on population density) located in Lancaster, Pennsylvania.

-Stevens / Thaddeus Stevens College of Technology real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and small apartment buildings.
+Stevens / Thaddeus Stevens College of Technology real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Stevens / Thaddeus Stevens College of Technology neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics